 - The renowned International Mesothelioma Program

-- Home to top mesothelioma specialists in the nation
+- Home to three of the top mesothelioma specialists

-The multidisciplinary team is comprised of sub-teams of:
+Aside from the three experienced surgeons, the multidisciplinary team is comprised of:

-- Medical oncologists (cancer doctors who specialize in chemotherapy or other targeted therapy, such as immunotherapy)
+- Medical oncologists (cancer doctors who specialize in chemotherapy or other targeted therapies, such as immunotherapy)

-- Radiation oncologists (doctors who specialize in using radiation for cancer)
+- Radiation oncologists (doctors who specialize in radiation for cancer)

 - Radiologists (doctors who read and interpret imaging scans)

-- Pathologists (doctors who study tissue and examines the biopsy during the diagnostic process)
+- Pathologists (doctors who study tissue removed from a biopsy)

 - Thoracic anesthesiologists

 Patient care is important, Brigham and Women’s Hospital has a team specifically for this aspect of treatment.
 The dedicated Brigham and Women’s Hospital mesothelioma support team provides counseling, emotional support and spiritual help to improve the quality of life for their patients.

 The patient care team includes a: